-The bill requires a board of elections to conduct an audit of the official election results of a general election or presidential primary election and permits a board to conduct an audit of the official election results for any other election.
+Beginning with the general election held on November 3, 2020, the bill requires a board of elections to conduct a risk-limiting audit of the official election results of every election.
 The audit must be conducted no earlier than six business days after the official election results are declared and must be completed by the 21st day after the official results are declared.
 If a board conducts a recount under the Election Law, the board must conduct the audit immediately after the board certifies the results of the recount and complete the audit by the 14th day after the board certifies the results of the recount.